-The Wat Pho complex fairly big but doesn’t take long to see the statues, you could spend half a day wandering this maze.
+The Wat Pho complex is fairly big but doesn’t take long to see the statues, you could spend an hour or so wandering around this place.

 Visit Lumphini Park

-Lumpini Park is like Central park in New York.
-Lumpini park has trees, playgrounds even an artificial lake where visitors can rent boats.
+Lumpini Park is like Central Park in New York.
+The Lumpini Park has trees, playgrounds even an artificial lake where visitors can rent boats.

-Thai Kickboxing also known as Muay Thai, is the national obsession.
-As your wander around the city, there will be a lot of promoting of these fight nights that are taking place around the city.
+Thai Kickboxing also known as Muay Thai, is a national obsession.
+As you wander around the city, there will be a lot of promotion of these fight nights that are taking place around the city.

-In Bangkok the main spots for these fights are the Ratchadamnoen Stadium on Ratchadamnoen Nok Road, or at Lumpini Stadium on a Saturday.
+In Bangkok, the main spots for these fights are the Ratchadamnoen Stadium on Ratchadamnoen Nok Road or Lumpini Stadium on a Saturday.